-The Child Health and Behavior Lab (HABLAB) at the University of Buffalo is looking for undergraduate students to assist with research studies during fall 2021 and spring 2022.
+The Child Health and Behavior Lab (HABLAB) at the University of Buffalo is looking for undergraduate students to assist with research studies during Spring, Summer, and Fall 2023.

-The Child Health and Behavior Lab (HABLAB) at the University of Buffalo is looking for undergraduate students to assist with research studies during fall 2021 and spring 2022.
-(Our team is currently full for summer 2021.)
+The Child Health and Behavior Lab (HABLAB) at the University of Buffalo is looking for undergraduate students to assist with research studies during Spring, Summer, and Fall 2023.
+(Our team is currently full for Fall 2022.)
 We anticipate having positions for several new research assistants in Spring 2023 and beyond, with a particular anticipated need for student research assistants to assist with data collection for the UB Restaurant Study in local restaurant locations in Summer & Fall 2023.

 These research experiences will be under the leadership of Dr. Stephanie Anzman-Frasca, who conducts laboratory- and community-based studies in the area of children's eating behavior and obesity prevention.
 More information about this work is available on the mentor's department website and laboratory website.

 Student research assistants typically work directly with study participants, including parents and children, in the laboratory and/or community.
-At this time, we have remote activities occurring and are actively planning to restart our in-person research.
 Besides data collection, other lab activities include assisting with participant recruitment, materials preparation, and data entry or coding.
 All incoming research assistants must be able to commit to at least 10 hours of research per week, with preference typically given to students who can commit to at least two semesters.
 Interest in working in the lab in the summer is a plus.

 The specific outcomes of this project will be identified by the faculty mentor at the beginning of your collaboration.

 |Length of commitment||Commitments are semester-long, but we give preference to students who are interested in doing research for two or more semesters.|

 |Start time||We are looking for students for Spring 2023 and beyond, with a particular interest in growing our team for Summer/Fall 2023|